AllenInstitute/swdb_2023/databook/microns-em/key-tables.md

   - Reference annotations indicating the output of a model predicting cell types across the dataset based on the labels from allen_column_mtypes_v1.1
 * - `aibs_soma_nuc_metamodel_preds_v117`
   - 86,916
-  - Reference annotations indicating the output of a model predicting cell classes based on the labels from allen_v1_column_types_slanted_ref and aibs_column_nonneuronal_ref.1
+  - Reference annotations indicating the output of a model predicting cell classes based on the labels from allen_v1_column_types_slanted_ref and aibs_column_nonneuronal_ref.
 * - `baylor_log_reg_cell_type_coarse_v1`
   - 55,063
   - Reference annotations indicated the output of a logistic regression model predicting whether the nucleus is part of an excitatory or inhibitory cell.50
 * - `baylor_gnn_cell_type_fine_model_v2`
   - 49,051
-  - Reference annotations indicated the output of a graph neural network model predicting the cell type based on the human labels in allen_v1_column_types_slanted_ref.50
+  - Reference annotations indicated the output of a graph neural network model predicting the cell type based on the human labels in allen_v1_column_types_slanted_ref.